John McCreath Farquhar: Biography

 Born near Ayr, Scotland, Farquhar attended Ayr Academy.
 He immigrated to the United States as a boy and settled in Buffalo, New York.
-He was a printer, editor, and publisher for 33 years.
-He served as president of the International Typographical Union from 1860 to 1862.
+He was a printer, editor, and publisher for 33 years, and served as president of the International Typographical Union from 1860 to 1862.

 During the Civil War, Farquhar enlisted from Chicago, Illinois, into the Union Army on August 9, 1862, as a private in Company B of the 89th Illinois Volunteer Infantry Regiment.
-He was promoted to Sergeant Major and, on December 31, 1862, earned the Medal of Honor at the Battle of Stones River, Tennessee.
+He was promoted to sergeant major and, on December 31, 1862, earned the Medal of Honor at the Battle of Stones River, Tennessee.
 His official citation reads: "When a break occurred on the extreme right wing of the Army of the Cumberland, this soldier rallied fugitives from other commands, and deployed his own regiment, thereby checking the Confederate advance until a new line was established."
 His medal was not awarded until several decades later, on August 6, 1902.
-Promoted again to Major, Farquhar served as a judge advocate and inspector in the IV Corps.
+Promoted again to major, Farquhar served as a judge advocate and inspector in the IV Corps.
 After his military service, he returned to Buffalo, New York, and resumed his business activities.

-Farquhar was elected as a Republican to the 49th, 50th, and 51st Congresses (March 4, 1885 – March 3, 1891).
+Farquhar was elected as a Republican to the 49th, 50th, and 51st congresses (March 4, 1885 – March 3, 1891).
 He served as chairman of the Committee on Merchant Marine and Fisheries during the 51st Congress.
 He was not a candidate for renomination to the 52nd Congress.

 He served as a member of the United States Industrial Commission from 1898 to 1902, before retiring from public life and active business pursuits.

 Farquhar died in Buffalo at age 86 and was interred there in Forest Lawn Cemetery.